Manish521/Angular-Subscription-Survey/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.4.

+This application displays survey results conducted with a group of people about the kind of subscriptions they have on their smart phones.

+Things you can do -

+Go to the survey results page and check the survey questions along with the results

+Go to the setting page and change your profile information

+If you are in a hurry, you could use the chat bot to get relevant survey information

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.